-First, it’s important to understand what a title loan is.
-With a title loan, a car or vehicle is used as collateral to secure the loan, eliminating the reliance on a credit score.
+First, it’s important to understand is a title loan is.
+With a title loan, a car or vehicle is used as collateral to secure the loan, eliminating (or minimizing) the reliance on a credit score.
 The title of the vehicle is signed over to the lender in exchange for the loan.

 Why You Should Beware?

-What to Do If You Need a Title Loan?
+What to Do If You Need a Car Title Loan?

 - Understand the interest rate — We’ve mentioned how title loans are infamous for their interest rates and, with potential to be paying a 300% APR, you definitely need to ask each loan company you’re contacting what your interest rate and monthly payment would be.